Rimniceanu-Alex/Custom-Compiler/README.md

-A Compiler for a custom Syntax
+A Compiler for a custom Programming Language